cbalona/actuarygpt-code/README.md

 In this case study GPT 4 summarises a collection of news snippets to identify emerging cyber risks.
 The script conducts an automated custom Google Search for recent articles using a list of search terms.
 It extracts the metadata of the search results and uses `GPT-4` to generate a detailed summary of the notable emerging cyber risks, themes, and trends identified.

+Following this, `GPT-4` is asked to produce a list of action points from the summary.
+Each action point is then fed into GPT-4 again to produce project plans to fulfil the action points.

 ## Case Study 3: Regulatory Knowledgebase

 As described in the paper, LLMs are not able to digest large volumes of regulatory documents so in this case study a knowledgebase of regulatory documents is constructed using vector embeddings of their contents.